bluntwizard/steam_deck_dub_edition/docs/components/README.md

 ## Component Architecture

-The Steam Deck DUB Edition uses a modular component architecture that prioritizes:
+The Grimoire uses a modular component architecture that prioritizes:

 - **Reusability**: Components are designed to be reused throughout the application
 - **Maintainability**: Each component has a single responsibility